U.S. Citizen Services

 All regular services are by appointment only.
 Walk-in hours are not available.
 To schedule an appointment online please click here.

-Passports, additional pages, and reports of births abroad now require the completion of an online application.
+Passports renewals, Consular Reports of Births Abroad (CRBA) now require the completion of an online application.
 To access the appropriate online application, select the relevant service from the menu on the left.

 Enroll with the Embassy: Explains the benefits of enrolling with the Embassy.
-Enrolling is easy and very helpful.
+Enrolling is easy and allows citizens to easily receive information from the Embassy.

 Messages from the Embassy: Recent messages sent from the Embassy to U.S. citizens.
 These messages include routine, security, and emergency messages.

-Passport Services: Information on how to renew and/or replace U.S. passports for adults and minors, how to add extra pages to your U.S. passports, photo and other documentary requirements.
+Passport Services: Information on how to renew and/or replace U.S. passports for adults and minors, how to add extra pages to your U.S. passports, and photos and other documentary requirements.

 Notarial Services: Guides you through the various notarial services (affidavits, acknowledgements, certifications of true copies and authentications) that the Embassy provides.

-For visa issuances, some countries such as Saudi Arabia may request a letter from the Embassy stating the U.S. government has no objection to your travel.
-On principle, the U.S. government does not issue these types of letter – your passport is proof that the U.S. government does not object to your travel.
-However, we have prepared a general letter explaining this for those who may need it.
-Please download the letter from here and print it as needed for your visa application.
+No Objection to Travel (PDF 197 KB): For visa issuances, some countries such as Saudi Arabia may request a letter from the Embassy stating the U.S. government has no objection to your travel.
+The U.S. government does not issue these types of letters – your passport is proof that the U.S. government does not object to your travel.
+However, a general letter explaining this for those who may need it.
+If advisable, please download the letter and print it as needed for your visa application.

 Other Services: Appointments for other services are available.
-Other services include but may not be limited to:
+Other services include but are not limited to:

 - Reporting a lost or expired federal benefits check.